 Flight, fight, freeze or fawn.

 Narcissistic Abuse puts our minds into extreme states of stress and confusion when we are living under stress.
-Our minds try to find ways to cope with protecting ourselves from the abuse, often it’s our subconscious survival mechanisms that kick in, which helps in the short term.
+Our minds try to find ways to cope with protecting ourselves from the abuse.
+Often it’s our subconscious survival mechanisms that kick in, which helps in the short term.
 Unfortunately, it doesn’t help in the long term.
 Once in the fight, flight, freeze or fawn survival mode, a narcissist will then twist our survival instincts and use these against us.
-Often why the real victim feels like they are to blame, and does all they can to change and please the abuser, only once out, can the survivor being learning the truth of reality and unlearn coping mechanism that no longer serves them.
+Often why, the real victim feels like they are to blame and does all they can to change and please the abuser.
+Only once out, can the survivor being learning the truth of reality and unlearn coping mechanisms that no longer serve them.

-If your subconscious believes you can conquer a danger, your body jumps into fight mode, if you believe there’s no hope, you might run away flight mode, if you think you can not win by fight or flight, you may freeze.
-Fawn is when those three don’t work, so you find the best way to protect yourself is by unwittingly going along with it, give up and agree to the very person who’s abusing you, for fear of what could happen to you, if you stood up for yourself.
+If your subconscious believes you can conquer a danger, your body jumps into fight mode.
+If you believe there’s no hope, you might run away in flight mode.
+If you think you can not win by fight or flight, you may freeze.
+Fawn is when those three don’t work, so you find the best way to protect yourself is by unwittingly going along with it, give up and agreeing to the very person who’s abusing you for fear of what could happen to you if you stood up for yourself.